openspending/fiscal-data-package/specification.md

 ### Transactional expenditure data

-Transactional expenditure data (type `expenditure`, granularity `transactional`) describes government expenditures at the level of individual transactions, exchanges of funds taking place at a specific time between two entities.
+Transactional expenditure data (financialStatement `expenditure`, granularity `transactional`) describes government expenditures at the level of individual transactions, exchanges of funds taking place at a specific time between two entities.
 #### Required fields

 In addition to the general required fields, transactional expenditure data MUST include the following fields: